 Sultan, WA. man offers "old school" talent.

-One piece solid billet, cut from 3" bar stock.
-Maple Burl striker with cork bottom, knurled stainless steel sleeve.
+This was cut from one piece of solid billet titanium, a 3" bar (left over material from a job).
+Check out the Maple Burl striker with cork bottom, and a knurled stainless steel sleeve.

 Here are my stats: